Meta Explains Her Sony Digital Camera Settings For Beginners

 MENU –> 4 –> AF Drive Speed –> Slow (Results in more in Focus Shots)

 ISO – Higher ISO is the main cause of Sensor Amplification Noise, especially in dark areas.
 The Sony a77 II Digital Camera’s Native ISO = ISO 100 (No Sensor Amplification = The Lowest Noise).
-There’s no technical advantage to drop below ISO 100.
+There’s no technical advantage to drop below the Native ISO.
 Meta normally shoots at the Native ISO of her Sony Digital Camera, ISO 100, which produces the lowest noise image possible.

 MENU –> 5 –> ISO 100 or Native ISO (Lowest Noise Setting)